Manam Kothi Paravai

 Manam Kothi Paravai is a 2012 Indian Tamil-language romantic comedy film written and directed by S. Ezhil.
-The film stars Sivakarthikeyan and Athmeeya, while Ravi Mariya, Ilavarasu, and Soori, and Singampuli play supporting roles.
+The film stars Sivakarthikeyan and Athmeeya, while Vennira Aadai Moorthy, Ilavarasu, Singampuli, Soori and Srinath play supporting roles.
 The music is composed by D. Imman with cinematography by Sooraj Nallusami and editing by Gopi Krishna.
-The film opened to moderate reviews from critics, but it was the first commercial hit in Sivakarthikeyan's career.
-The film was remade in Kannada as Anjada Gandu (2014) and in Telugu as Vinavayya Ramayya (2015).
+The film was released on 1 June 2012.
+It was remade in Kannada as Anjada Gandu (2014) and in Telugu as Vinavayya Ramayya (2015).

 Plot

 Kannan is a carefree youth who assists his father Ramaiah in his construction business and spends time with his friends.
-He is in love with his neighbor Revathy, whose father and uncles are the most dreaded goons in the village.
+He is in love with his neighbour Revathy, whose father and uncles are the most dreaded goons in the village.
 They are both childhood friends.
 Kannan gets a shocker when he decides to reveal his love to Revathy.
 Her family has arranged her a marriage with an influential man.
 To avoid the arranged marriage, Kannan's friends from Mumbai kidnap Revathy.
 However, in a complete twist, Revathy declares she has no romantic interest in Kannan and at first says he is just a friend, but she later reveals that she loves Kannan too, so much so that if others knew it, it would be a problem to him and prove to be a risk to his life.
 Meanwhile, the bride-to-be's family searches frantically to find their girl.
 They get hold of Kannan and his friends.
 Revathy and Kannan are separated.
 After two years, Kannan returns from Oman after having worked as a site engineer there, to meet his love.
 He meets her with avidity, and they talk for a while when she asks him to leave immediately for fear that her father would harm him.
 Kannan, still a passionate lover, asks Revathy if they could marry, now that she is not married to anybody else.
 Revathy's father barges in unexpectedly and asks Kannan to leave the house, but with Revathy.

 Production

-Producer Ambeth Kumar and Ranjeev Menon are friends of director Ezhil.
-When they asked him how the shooting of Manam Kothi Paravai was proceeding, he made them listen to the songs tuned by D. Imman.
+Ambeth Kumar and Ranjeev Menon are friends of director Ezhil.
+When they asked him how the filming of Manam Kothi Paravai was proceeding, he made them listen to the songs composed by D. Imman.
 Impressed, they decided to produce it.

-It was initially expected that Yuvan Shankar Raja, whom Ezhil had worked with in his previous release Deepavali, would compose the music, but as the budget of this film could not afford to have Yuvan as the music composer, Ezhil opted for D. Imman.
-After one of the lead roles in Marina and an important role in the recently released 3, Sivakarthikeyan is taking up a full-fledged lead role for Manam Kothi Paravai.

-The film, which is set in a village, has been shot at Ezhil's native place Kayathur, near Mayiladuthurai (erstwhile Mayavaram) and Sivakaarthikeyan's Thiruvizhimizhalai.
+Athmiya made her Tamil debut with this film.
+The film was primarily shot in Ezhil's native place Kayathur, and Sivakarthikeyan's native Thiruveezhimizhalai.
+While filming a scene where the female lead's handkerchief was essential, the actual handkerchief was missing, so the makers shot with a men's handkerchief.
+Later, an assistant director produced the intended handkerchief and revealed he had been embroidering it with a heart design.